Jason-Vaughan/refuctor/TECHDEBT_TEMPLATE.md

 ---

+## 📋 Footer

-*"Built with Refuctor - The Debt Cleansing Syndicate"*
+Built with Refuctor - The Debt Cleansing Syndicate

-*"Because your code deserves better than being held hostage by technical debt."*
+Because your code deserves better than being held hostage by technical debt.